mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 ### QUEST 3.4: THE PRIMORDIAL RIFT (Level 14)

-**Hook:** Lord Shadows has revealed his final plan: assemble the World-Splitter at the **Primordial Rift**—the location of the First Sundering 3,000 years ago.
+**Hook:** Lord Shadows has revealed his final plan: assemble the World-Splitter at the **Primordial Rift**—the location of the First Worldrend 3,000 years ago.
 There, the artifact will have maximum power.
 Intelligence reports indicate he's gathered his full army and will complete the ritual in three days.
 The heroes must march north immediately.

 **Location:** The Primordial Rift (Northern Thaldros Mountains, 2 days from Kaer Thandros)

 **Objective:**
 - Reach the Primordial Rift before Lord Shadows completes the ritual
 - Confront him at the Assembly Site
-- Stop the Second Sundering or choose to support it
+- Stop the Second Worldrend or choose to support it

 **Duration:** 2-3 sessions